I have an embarrassing admission to make.

 Now we, and I, know that it’s hard to escape the filter bubble.

-However, it’s important that we know that this “filter bubble” and search personalization exists, and that we know how to escape it.
+However, it’s important that we know that there is a “filter bubble”, search personalization exists, and that we know how to escape it.